-When Kylun was born, he was given the name Colin McKay.
+Kylun was born under the given name Colin McKay.
 By all appearances, he was an average, curly-haired, freckled, Scottish kid.
 He was, however, a mutant.
 By the time he was seven years-old, his pupils had turned into vertical slits, much like those of a cat.
 This attracted unwanted attention from some very bad people and Colin was abducted by a group headed by the crimelord Vixen.
 Still, Colin managed to escape shortly thereafter and found temporary refuge in a derelict warehouse belonging to Gateway Technologies.
 It was there that he befriended the technological construct, Widget.
 When the kidnappers finally caught up to him, Colin’s new friend constructed a portal for him to escape through.
 Colin gleefully stepped through without hesitation.
 [Excalibur (1st series) #2]

-Widget’s portal not only brought Colin to safety, but took him to an entirely different reality, Earth #148.
+Widget’s portal not only brought Colin to safety, but took him to an entirely different reality, that of Earth-148.
 In this reality, the planet was called Ee’Rath.
 Colin emerged on the ice planes and his arrival was considered a good omen by the local population.
 He was taken to the exiled royal household, where their leader, the queen Ai’Sha, put him in the care of her counsellor, the mystic ZZ’ria.
 It was decided that Colin was to be trained as a warrior.

 The tyrant of this world, the uber-powerful sorcerer Necrom, was fearful of the exiled queen Ai’Sha and her growing army.
 He launched a savage attack on their settlement, resulting in the deaths of Queen Ai’Sha, ZZ’ria and thousands of others.
 Hundreds more, including Sa’Tneen, were captured.
 Kylun was badly wounded and left for dead, but he recovered and began to rally a new army of oppressed people.
 [Excalibur (1st series) #46]

-After sizing up Kurt, Kylun recalled the omen that led to Sa’Tneen’s mother, Aisha, being dethroned by Necrom.
+Sizing up Kurt in an instant, Kylun recalled the omen that led to Sa’tneen’s mother, Aisha, being dethroned by Necrom.
 A blue demon emerged from the Tower that Crosses Time, cursed an alien curse, and then vanished in a burst of flaming brimstone.
 Believing Nightcrawler to be that demon, Kylun attacked him without hesitation and decapitated him, or it would have seemed, as the blade passed harmlessly through his neck.
-Kylun’s blades, forged by ZZ’Ria, were made so they would not harm someone of true virtue and pure spirit.
+Kylun’s blades, forged by Zz’ria, were made so they would not harm someone of true virtue and pure spirit.
+This alone was enough to give Kylun pause.
 After Widget entered the bathroom, Kylun realized he was back home and filled Nightcrawler in on his origin.

-Though Kylun had leapt through the door only a few seconds after Necrom, Nightcrawler explained to him that Necrom had shown up ten days prior, and also told Kylun that only one year had passed since he had initially stepped through Widget’s warpgate.
+Though Kylun had leapt through the door only a few seconds after Necrom, Nightcrawler explained to him that Necrom had shown up more than a month prior, and also told Kylun that only one year had passed since he had initially stepped through Widget’s warpgate.
 Kylun, intent on finding and defeating Necrom, decided to ally himself with Excalibur.
 [Excalibur (1st series) #46]

 Kylun’s first mission with Britain’s mutant superhero team came following a distress call from a monastery in Ireland, where the Anti-Phoenix had been buried.
 During a battle with the Anti-Phoenix, Kylun’s mystic swords proved invaluable as they easily slew demonic creatures made of rock and mud.
-On the plane ride back to the Lighthouse following their victory, a slightly embarrassed Kylun displayed his mutant power of sound mimicry for the first time to his curious new teammates by imitating the sounds of their fight with the rock creatures.
+On the plane ride back to the Lighthouse following their victory, Kylun's new teammates were impressed by his skills and curious what his mutant power was.
+A slightly embarrassed Kylun displayed his sound mimicry for the first time by imitating the sounds of their fight with the rock creatures.
 [Excalibur (1st series) #48]

 Kylun’s chance for a re-match with Necrom came sooner than expected, as the powerful sorcerer made it known he was on his way to battle Excalibur.
 To buy their teammates precious time to repair the Otherworldy energy matrix that connected all realities of the multiverse, Kylun and Feron face Necrom all by themselves.
 The battle soon commenced and both neo-Excaliburians looked to be on the losing side.
 The timely arrival of governmental agent Micromax, who leapt from a helicopter and crashed into Necrom, probably saved them.
 Once Necrom recovered, Kylun lunged toward him for the fatal blow, but the evil wizard retreated into Excalibur’s lighthouse as he was after the power of Phoenix.